nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 -   "Timeout (s)" – the maximum duration of a request to the database, in seconds;

 -   "Verify TLS certificate" – toggles the verification of the certificate when a TLS connection is established.
+This option is used for two different scenarios:
+    -   Between Security Server and service endpoint.
+    -   Between Security Server and service description URL, when metaservices getWsdl or getOpenAPI are used for this subsystem and service.
+See \[[PR-META](#Ref_PR-META)\] and \[[PR-MREST](#Ref_PR-MREST)\].

 To change service parameters, follow these steps.